Home Search Index of men A-Z

 Life after service

-The 1881 Census Return shows a man of this name was living in Loppington, Shropshire, a Coachman (Domestic) aged 49, born in Beckenham, Kent, with his wife, Mary A, a Domestic Servant, aged 41, born in Edinburgh, Scotland, and two sons, both Scholars.
+The 1881 Census shows a man of this name as a Coachman (Domestic) aged 49, born in Beckenham, Kent, with his wife Mary A, a Domestic Servant, 41, born in Edinburgh, Scotland, and two sons, both Scholars.

 New on the site Search Index of men W